katersonnbert/gitnotes/GoLang.md

 	s := []int{1, 2, 3, 4, 5, 6}
 	fmt.Println(s[3:])
 	```
 - New slices are created using the `make` function.
 The two additional parameters are `length` and `capacity`.
 A slice cannot grow longer than its capacity.
-If this happens, a new underlying array is created, doubling the capacity, copying the contents of the original array into the new one, replacing the pointer of the slice with a pointer to the new array and updating the capacity of the slice.
+If this happens, a new underlying array is created, doubling the capacity,
+copying the contents of the original array into the new one, replacing the pointer of the slice with a pointer to the
+new array and updating the capacity of the slice.
     ```
-    s := make([]int, 2, 5) // creates an empty slice with an underlying array of length 2 and capacity 5. it will initialize only the first two entries of the underlying array with 0.
+    s := make([]int, 2, 5)  // creates an empty slice with an underlying array of length 2 and capacity 5.
+                            //it will initialize only the first two entries of the underlying array with 0.
     ```
 - Go provides a built in append function for slices.
-Since slices are wrappers for arrays, that only contain the pointer to an array, the len and the capacity of the array the slice actually points to,
+Since slices are wrappers for arrays, that only contain
+the pointer to an array, the len and the capacity of the array the slice actually points to, an append will
-an append will under the hood create a new array and reassign the pointer of the slice to the new array.
+under the hood create a new array and reassign the pointer of the slice to the new array.
     ```
     s := make([]int, 1, 2)
     s = append(s, 1, 2) // results in [0 1 2], len=3, cap=4
                         // In this example the underlying array had been initilized with one default value = 0.
-Two values were appended leading to [0 1 2].
+                        // Two values were appended leading to [0 1 2].
-                        // Since the original capacity was 2, append created a new array with doubled capacity, copied the contents of the original array (0)
+                        // Since the original capacity was 2, append created a new array with doubled capacity,
-                        // to the new one, appended the two new values and returned a pointer to the new array.
+                        // copied the contents of the original array (0) to the new one, appended the two new values
+                        // and returned a pointer to the new array.
     ```

 - NOTE: The zero value of a slice is `nil`